latrell/Smarty/README.md

     )
 ```

+Then publish the config file with `php artisan config:publish latrell/smarty`.
+This will add the file `app/config/packages/latrell/smarty/config.php`.
+This config file is the primary way you interact with Smarty.

 Then simply reference templates using the normal dot syntax of Laravel.

 For example to load smarty template views/blog/post.tpl, you would use View::make('blog.post').